Feature: #93334 - Translation Domain Mapping

 Translation domains are resolved deterministically by scanning the file system.
 When a domain is first requested for a package:

-This ensures domain names always correspond to existing files and prevents speculative file system lookups.
+This ensures that domain names always correspond to existing files and avoids speculative file system lookups.

 Performance Characteristics